 Last is the adrenal tincture because it takes the longest to make.
 As you’ll see, though, it’s totally worth it.

 Teas, Tinctures, and Elixirs – What’s the difference?

 As mentioned in my happy adrenal tea recipe, teas extract the nutrients found in herbs using water, while tinctures extract them using alcohol or glycerin.
 While this may seem at first to just be based on preference, there’s more to it than that.

 Alcohol and glycerin extract the “hard to get” compounds such as alkaloids, which are often considered to have highly therapeutic value.
-In fact, they’ve been the subject of pharmaceutical research in the development of medicines. (source) Roots, barks and some seeds – many of which are in this tincture – contain valuable compounds that can only be extracted with alcohol/glycerin.
+In fact, they’ve been the subject of pharmaceutical research in the development of medicines.
+(1) Roots, barks and some seeds – many of which are in this tincture – contain valuable compounds that can only be extracted with alcohol/glycerin.